epostoev/Intern/README.md

 When making the report, be sure to consult with your curator or mentor about what can and cannot be shared publicly - perhaps some of the details of the organizational structure or project activities are considered confidential.
 In that case, try to summarize your story without going into details or specifics.

-Also note that your speech and presentation will be listened to by other peers who may not know anything about the company or the work you have done.
-Therefore, your main task is to structure your presentation and story in such a way that absolutely any listener can understand what you have been doing there.
+Also note that your speech and presentation will be listened to by other peers who may not know anything about the company or your work.
+Therefore, your main task is to structure your presentation and story in such a way that absolutely any listener can understand what you did there.
 Your final grade will depend on your ability to explain to the peers what your job was.

-The total length of your speech must range **from 5 to 7 minutes**.
-So try to talk in detail, but only to the point.
-And be sure to prepare the text in advance, so you don't waste time improvising.
+The total length of your speech must be **between 5 and 7 minutes**.
+So try to be detailed, but to the point.
+And be sure to prepare your text ahead of time so you don't waste time improvising.

-The presentation must be uploaded to the repository in the *src* folder with the file name *internship_pres*.
+The presentation must be uploaded to the repository in the *src* folder with the filename *internship_pres*.

 The report must be prepared during the internship and uploaded to the platform before the mentor gives you the second grade.